The precise tail behavior of the total progeny of a killed branching random walk: Introduction

-By using these notations, the total progeny set $\zz$ of the killed branching random walk can be represented as follows:
+By using these notation, the total progeny set $\zz$ of the killed branching random walk can be represented as follows:

-For $a \le x$, we define $\cL[a]$ as the set of individuals of the (non-killed) branching random walk which lie below $a$ for its first time (see Figure \ref{fig4}): Since the whole system goes to $-\infty$, $\cL[a]$ is well defined.
+For $a \le x$, we define $\cL[a]$ as the set of individuals of the (nonkilled) branching random walk which lie below $a$ for its first time (see Figure~\ref{fig4}):

+Since the whole system goes to $-\infty$, $\cL[a]$ is well defined.
 In particular, $\cL[0]$ is the set of leaves of the progeny of the killed branching walk.
 As an application of a general fact for a wide class of graphs, we can compare the set of leaves $\cL[0]$ with $\zz$.
 Then it is enough to investigate the tail asymptotics of $ \#\cL[0]$.

-To state the result for $ \#\cL[0]$, we shall need an auxiliary random walk $S$, under a probability $\Q$, which are defined respectively in (\ref{S}) and in (\ref{Q1}) with the parameter there $\varrho= \varrho_*$ in the critical case, and $\varrho= \varrho_+$ in the subcritical case.
+To state the result for $ \#\cL[0]$, we shall need an auxiliary random walk $S$, under a probability $\Q$, which are defined, respectively, in (\ref{S}) and in (\ref{Q1}) with the parameter there $\varrho= \varrho _*$ in the critical case, and $\varrho= \varrho_+$ in the subcritical case.
 We mention that under $\Q$, the random walk $S$ is recurrent in the critical case and transient in the subcritical case.
-Let us also consider the renewal function $R(x)$ associated to $S$ (see (\ref{R(x)})) and $\tau_0^-$ the first time when $S$ becomes negative (see (\ref{tauS})).
-For notational simplification, let us write $\Q[\xi]$ for the expectation of $\xi$ under $\Q$.
-Then, we have the following theorem.
+Let us also consider the renewal function $R(x)$ associated to $S$ [see (\ref {Rx})] and $\tau_0^-$ the first time when $S$ becomes negative; see (\ref{tauS}).
+For notational simplification, let us write $\Q[\xi]$ for the expectation of $\xi$ under~$\Q$.
+Then we have the following theorem.